suborbital/docs/website/docs/hosted-quickstart.md

 PRO.xyz' integration only supports deploying one extension per user.
 This is all up to the application, who may choose to allow their users build, deploy and use any number of extensions in any language, the sky is the limit.

-The editor already comes preloaded with a generic JavaScript template, but we have Ada's module to use instead.
+The editor already comes pre-loaded with a generic JavaScript template, but we have Ada's module to use instead.

 At the very baseline of it a extension receives some input, processes that input,and may produce some output.
-Suborbital allows extra API's (sort of superpowers) to be exposed to these modules at the operator's discretion.
+Suborbital allows extra APIs (sort of superpowers) to be exposed to these modules at the operator's discretion.

 Here we are including the "log" API to have our application log any unexpected issues with the input data